 Hybrid stars and strange stars should be color superconductors at $T<T_c$, cf. \cite{Barrois1977,BalinLove1984}.
 Value of the pairing gap and the critical temperature depend on the phase under consideration.
 Many phases of the color superconducting matter were suggested, cf. \cite{Rajagopal2001,ARRW,Alford2001,Alford2008}.
 Estimates for the gaps vary from $T\sim 1$MeV for spin-color-locking phase till hundred MeV or more for color-flavor-locked phase.
-Ginzburg-Landau description of color superconductors was suggested in \cite{Iida:2000ha} and applied to description of fluctuations in \cite{Kitazawa2002,Voskresensky2003arx,Voskresensky:2004jp}.
-When the gap energy is comparable with $m_s^2/\mu_q$, where $m_s\simeq (120-150)$ MeV is the strange quark mass and $\mu_q =\mu_B/3$ is the quark chemical potential, an inhomogeneous diquark condensation may develop.
-Such an inhomogeneous color superconducting state gives rise to a crystal structure with the gap $\Delta(\vec{r})$, cf. \cite{Alford2001,Sedrakian2009}.
+Description of color superconductors by the generalized Ginzburg--Landau model was suggested in \cite{Iida:2000ha} and it was applied to description of fluctuations in \cite{Kitazawa2002,Voskresensky2003arx,Voskresensky:2004jp,Kitazawa2005, Nishimura:2022kqa,Kerbikov}.
+An inhomogeneous diquark condensation may develop when the gap energy is comparable with $m_s^2/\mu_q$, where $m_s\simeq (90-150)$ MeV is the strange quark mass and $\mu_q =\mu_B/3$ is the quark chemical potential.
+Such an inhomogeneous color superconducting state gives rise to a crystal structure, cf. \cite{Alford2001,Sedrakian2009,Anglani}.

-The phase structure at high baryon densities and moderate temperatures can be modified considerably by the presence of the inhomogeneous QCD phases.
+The phase structure at high baryon densities and moderate temperatures can be considerably modified by the presence of the inhomogeneous QCD phases.
 Pion and kaon condensates may appear not only in the hadron matter but also in the quark matter, cf. \cite{Mannarelli}.
 Basing on the consideration of the $\sigma-\pi^0$ condensation \cite{Dautry1979} in nucleon matter characterized by the chiral wave with $k_0\neq 0$, many models were suggested, cf. \cite{Nakano:2004cd,Carignano2014,Carignano2015,TGLee2015,Tatsumi2016,Gronli:2022cri}.
 Reference \cite{Canfora:2020uwf} derived inhomogeneous configurations of pion fields characterized by a non-vanishing topological charge that can be identified with baryons.
 Quark and pion condensates at finite isospin density studied in chiral perturbation theory may result in existence of pion stars \cite{Adhikari:2020ufo}.